hschendel/aoc2024zig/README.md

 ## Day 02 - Red-nosed Reports

 I like Zig's error handling, it is close to Go, but with less boilerplate.

+## Day 03 - Mull it over

+String processing is like in Go, not too comfortable, but clearly more comfortable than C. Also the range switching using `...` is nice.